Why Shoplifting Suspects SHOULD NOT be Chased Inside the Store

 There were several other factors that entered into this case:

-Curtis Baillie CSC was the Ad-Hoc Chairman and Co-Author of the IAPSC committee that reviewed, updated and republished the retail security industry Best Practice: "Detention of Shoplifting Suspects by Loss Prevention and Security Personnel" This Best Practice may be purchased through the IAPSC.
+Curtis Baillie was the Ad-Hoc Chairman and Co-Author of the IAPSC committee that reviewed, updated and republished the retail security industry Best Practice: "Detention of Shoplifting Suspects by Loss Prevention and Security Personnel" This Best Practice may be purchased through the IAPSC.

 The retail security industry Best Practice guideline recommends not chasing shoplifting suspects in the store: